Skip to main content Skip to footer

 Getting It All in Tune

-What Makes the Tuner a Vital Part of Your Rig?
+Why Is a Pedal Tuner a Vital Part of a Guitar Rig?

 Naturally, the primary reason to have a tuner in your rig is to make it easier to play, and stay, in tune.
 Not that every musician shouldn't work at training their ear to be able to tune their instrument to a simple reference tone—a skill that's an important part of mastering your instrument—but having a tuner certainly makes it quick and easy when you're in the studio or on stage and need to do a quick touchup with maximum accuracy.
 But there are other reasons why it's a good idea.